-The one certainty is paying back the loan.
+In the interview, Cuban said, “The one certainty is paying back the loan.
 The bank does not care about your business.
 99% of small business you can start with next to no capital.
 It’s more about effort.
-Small businesses don’t fail from a lack of capital, they fail for a lack of brains, a lack of effort.
+Small businesses don’t fail from a lack of capital, they fail for a lack of brains, a lack of effort.”

 While a lack of savvy and insufficient effort doom many businesses, Cuban’s theory is simply incorrect.

 Not everyone has personal savings or wealthy relatives to call upon for startup funding.
-That leaves two other sources: debt or equity financing (angel or VC investors).
+That leaves two other sources: debt financing (loans) or equity financing (angel or VC investors).

-However, if a shareholder provides enough capital, the investor can take a controlling interest in the company.
-In this way, the entrepreneur may be hindered in his vision and, at some point, could even be removed from his own firm.
-Only about one percent of startup companies are funded by venture capitalists (VCs).
+However, if an investor provides enough capital, he or she may take a controlling interest in the company.
+In this way, the entrepreneur may be hindered in his vision.
+At some point, the entrepreneur could even be removed from her own firm.
+This has happened many times!

 The intense competition occurring right now between different types of lenders is good for entrepreneurs.